What is articulation?

 ASSIST, the official repository of articulation for California community colleges, CSU and UC campuses, provides the most accurate and up-to-date information about student transfer in California.
 Both current and archived articulation agreements between California community colleges and campuses in the CSU and UC systems can be found on ASSIST.

 Students are advised to consult with a De Anza College counselor or academic adviser, on a periodic basis, to confirm your choice of classes and to confirm that the courses you plan to complete are aligned with the most up-to-date agreements.
-To schedule an appointment with a De Anza counselor or academic adviser visit the Counseling & Advising Center, located on the 2nd floor of the Student & Community Services Building.

-Please note that articulation agreements are subject to change without notice.
 Students should should also contact the university admissions office or, when possible, meet with university representatives during scheduled campus visits.

 Articulation Agreements: California Independent Colleges & Universities